void-linux/void-docs/src/config/xorg/index.md

 ## Installation

-Void provides a comprehensive `xorg` package which installs the server and all of the free video drivers, fonts, and base applications.
+Void provides a comprehensive `xorg` package which installs the server and all of the free video drivers, input drivers, fonts, and base applications.
 This package is a safe option, and should be adequate for most systems which don't require proprietary video drivers.

 If you would like to select only the packages you need, the `xorg-minimal` package contains the base xorg server *only*.
 If you install only